Financing Law School

 Law schools award merit-based financial aid based on various factors including, most commonly, an applicant’s GPA and LSAT score.
 Law schools will make the decisions whether to offer aid and what types of aid to offer based on your law school application.
 You do not have to submit any additional documentation initially in order to be eligible for most merit-based financial aid.
 Exceptions include a limited number of public interest scholarships and other named scholarships for which certain schools may require an additional essay, letter(s) of recommendation, and/or an interview.

 Be cautious of conditions that some law schools may place on their offers of merit-based financial aid.
 Overly restrictive conditions could be difficult to satisfy, and you could be at risk of losing your aid award.
 For example, a scholarship that is conditional on receiving a certain GPA in law school could be risky due to the fact that law schools grade on a sharp curve.
-It is very likely that not everyone who is awarded a conditional scholarship can be successful, and some applicants will lose their scholarship by design.
+It is very likely that not everyone who is awarded a conditional scholarship will meet the GPA requirement, and some applicants will lose their scholarship by design.
 Be proactive in seeking to understand all conditions of your aid offers.

 In addition to having a pool of merit-based financial aid to allocate, law schools may also have a pool of need-based aid.
 In order to be eligible for a need-based scholarship award, you will need to submit documentation establishing your need.
 The documentation law schools require to establish your level of need varies from school to school.
 Some schools only require you to complete the Free Application for Federal Student Aid (FAFSA).
 Still others have their own internal application process.
 It also varies from school to school as to whether you are required to submit information documenting your parents’ income.
 Consult the financial aid page of each law school that you are admitted to for school-specific information on need-based aid.